mnesarco/MarzWorkbench/README.md

 This project was designed for 0.19.x, so 0.18.x support is very experimental but it works most of the time. https://www.freecadweb.org/downloads.php

+*In Windows, it does not work with 0.19.x by now.*

 The user experience in 0.19.x is significantly better.

 ## Install

 Download latest version from releases: https://github.com/mnesarco/MarzWorkbench/releases

-As any FreeCAD extension, download the code of src dir and copy into FreeCAD's Mod directory: https://wiki.freecadweb.org/Installing_more_workbenches
+As any FreeCAD extension, download the code and copy into FreeCAD's Mod directory: https://wiki.freecadweb.org/Installing_more_workbenches

-### Linux
+### Linux / Mac

-1. Copy the src dir to: $HOME/.FreeCAD/Mod/MarzWorkbench
+1. Download latest version from releases: https://github.com/mnesarco/MarzWorkbench/releases
+2. Unzip to: $HOME/.FreeCAD/Mod/Marz
-2. Restart FreeCAD
+3. Restart FreeCAD

-### Windows/Mac
+### Windows

-I have no idea.
-But if you have installed other FreeCAD Extensions manually, the procedure is the same: https://wiki.freecadweb.org/Installing_more_workbenches
+1. Download latest version from releases: https://github.com/mnesarco/MarzWorkbench/releases
+2. Unzip to: C:\Users\\******\AppData\Roaming\FreeCAD\Mod\Marz
+3. Restart FreeCAD

-All the development and testing is done in Linux, I have no Windows or Mac Hardware.
+I do all the development and testing in Linux, I have no Windows or Mac Hardware.
 It should work in those environments but I have not tested it.

 ### FreeCAD Addon Manager